MattRob77/MattRob77.github.io/_posts/2020-02-15-the_mix_and_match.markdown

 The reason I named this blog post Mix and Match was because I ran into some issues gathering resources from mulitple places.
 The first issue I found was  that gathering information from multiple sources caused my syntax in my code to get weird.
 I can't stress enough the importance of finding your own style when creating your application.
 For instance I had been using CSS for the entirety of my coding journey up until this project when I decided it was a good idea to try SASS out.
 If you want to check it out google it for the sake of this post I won't go in depth, but basically you can group together CSS.

 The next issue I ran into was done when I started to build my front end first.
 I decided this was the route to go because I'm a visual person and it helped me to build out the projects in the past.
-The problem with this project was that I forgot one key ingredient in building out a good app and that is making sure I have all the migrations set up and  schema.
-I did not add email for my user only username and password, however in my front end i had email for a user to log in.
+The problem with this project was that I forgot one key ingredient in building out a good app and that is making sure I have all the migrations set up and the schema.
+I did not add email for my user only username and password, however in my front end I had email for a user to log in.

 ![](https://media.giphy.com/media/R2m2NzVxQ3pbG/giphy.gif)